developer-friendly/blog/docs/posts/2024/0012-ory-kratos.md

-To get started, and to have a complete reference of all the available keys, you can copy the entire configuration from the [official documentation][decent documentation] and modify and customize it as you see fit.
+To get started, and to have a complete reference of all the available keys, you can copy the entire configuration from the [official documentation and] modify and customize it as you see fit.
 Below is the screenshot of how to do that.

 <figure markdown="span">